Sharing the Magic of Shake Rag Alley

 When you choose to host your celebration, meeting, festival, or educational events at Shake Rag Alley Center for the Arts, you are supporting the general operations of our nonprofit arts education organization.

-Shake Rag Alley cannot confirm a weekend rental of classroom spaces – Art Cafe, Blacksmith Barn, Cabinet Shop, Ellery House, Lind Pavilion, and Potter’s House – until the annual workshop schedule is finalized, December 1 for the following year.
-For example, 2021 dates cannot be guaranteed until December 1, 2020.
+Shake Rag Alley cannot confirm a weekend rental of classroom spaces – Art Cafe, Blacksmith Barn, Cabinet Shop, Ellery House, Lind Pavilion, and Potter’s House – until the annual workshop schedule is finalized, usually by December 1 for the following year.

 Additional Rental Items